EDUC: LANGUAGE & LITERACY (READ)

 READ 373 - ASSESS OF BILINGUAL STUDENTS

-Issues, challenges, and techniques in the assessment of bilingual students.
-Full range of bilingual assessment from standardized tests to authentic assessment methodology.
-Emphasis on authentic assessment techniques in the classroom including portfolios, projects, student self-assessment, curriculum-based assessment, observation, and teacher-made assessment tools such as rubrics and checklists.
-Requires 15 clock hours of field experience.
+This course is a comprehensive overview of issues, challenges, and techniques in the assessment of bilingual students.
+It covers the full range of bilingual assessment from standardized tests to alternative assessment methodology.
+The course will emphasize authentic assessment techniques inn the classroom including portfolios, performances, projects, self-assessment, criterion referenced assessment, observation, and teacher made assessment tools such as rubrics, and checklists.

 READ 374 - METHODS & MATERIALS TEACHING BILINGUAL